-- Here is a synopsis of what happened in music - during instructional Week #4.
-With the specials schedule that we have at Gold Rush this year, four weeks equals 1 week of instruction in music for all of the students.
-This covers the time from November 8 - December 10, 2021.
+Here is a synopsis of what happened in music - instructional Week 9, the fifth and final week of the second semester.
+With the specials schedule that we have at Gold Rush this year, four weeks equals 1 instructional week in music for all of the students.
+This post covers the time from April 25 - May 20, 2022.

 - Third, Fourth and Fifth Graders had the opportunity to review their music skills in a fun way through Music Olympics this rotation.
 Students were divided into teams (chosen by 4 captains) and competed in events involving melody and rhythm reading and writing skills.
 Third graders competed in only team events.
 Fourth and Fifth graders competed in team events, plus 2 ribbon events.
 For each event, 3 points were awarded for 1st place, 2 points for 2nd place and 1 point for 3rd place.
 The team with the most points at the end of the week got a team prize in addition to whatever ribbons individuals won.
 Events were selected from the Treble Clef Spell-It relay, the Treble Clef spell-it ribbon event, Play a Tune by Ear, Name that Tune, Rhythm Roll, Treble Clef Read-It, Dice Scramble, Rhythmic Dictation, Team note naming challenge and Rhythm Grab.